CCP-NC/soprano/README.md

 ### Installation Options

+#### Installing with the latest ASE from git (recommended for magres files with CIF-style labels)
+ASE versions 3.23 to 3.25 cannot read magres files with CIF-style labels due to a regression.
+This will be fixed in ASE 3.26 when it is released.
+Until then, you can install Soprano together with the latest development version of ASE from git:

+    pip install soprano git+https://gitlab.com/ase/ase.git@master

+This will ensure full compatibility with magres files using CIF-style labels.

 #### For Legacy Systems
-If you need compatibility with older systems, you can use the legacy installation which pins ASE to version 3.22.0-3.23 and NumPy to <2.0:
+If you need compatibility with older systems, you can use the legacy installation which pins ASE to version < 3.23 and NumPy to <2.0:

     pip install soprano[legacy]

 **Note:** This is useful for environments where you need more controlled dependency versions.

-#### Bleeding-Edge Installation
-For the latest development version of ASE directly from git:

-    pip install soprano[bleeding-edge]

-**Note:** This option is recommended if you need to read MAGRES files with CIF-style labels, as ASE versions 3.23-3.25 have a regression affecting this functionality.
-The bleeding option installs ASE from git master which includes the fix and supports NumPy 2.x.

 ### Development Installation
 To get the latest development version (not guaranteed to be stable) from GitHub: